AnarchoBooleanism/saphnet-nixos-configs/machines/control-server/README.md

 ```

-`nixosConfigurations` in `outputs`, is where we will want to put our configuration for our instance, `control-server`.
+`nixosConfigurations` in `outputs`, is where we will want to put our configuration for our Instance, `control-server`.

 It should look like this:
 ```nix